tclesius/ckit/README.md

 # ckit

-A collection of lightweight, header-only C libraries.
-Drop a `.h` file into your project, `#include` it, and go — no build system, no dependencies, no setup.
+A collection of personal single-header C libraries

 ## Usage

 Each library is self-contained in a single header file.
-To use one, just copy it into your project:
+To use one, copy it in your project:

 ```c
 #include "window.h"